blackb6a/blackb6a-ctf-2023-challenges/09-hag/README.md

 https://www.youtube.com/watch?v=FjS50ATT1v0

 Hi!
 We're Hansel and Gretel!
-We've started a blog with the help of a witch to share our life with you!
+We've started a bulletin board with the help of a witch to share our life with you!
 We heard the witch has hidden something sweet, can you help us to find it?

 {CHAL_URL_LINK_1}
 {CHAL_URL_LINK_2}